rogeralmengor/geospatial-analysis.io/docs/portfolio/Languages/Python.md

     CENTER_LAT + SIDE_LENGTH/2   # max latitude
 ])
 ```

-### Explanation:

-We define constants for the output directory, date range, satellite collection ID, and geographical area of interest.
-The area of interest is centered on David, Chiriquí, Panama (8.3958° N, 82.4350° W).
-We create the output directory if it doesn't exist.
-A bounding box is defined using Earth Engine's geometry functions.
+In this section, we set up our working environment by importing required libraries and initializing the Earth Engine API.
+We also define our constants, including the geographical area of interest centered on David, Chiriquí, Panama.

-### 3. Filter image collection:
+### 2. Filter image collection:

+Next, we filter the Sentinel-2 image collection to get the images we need:

 <summary>Code</summary>
 ```python